gregfoletta/articles.foletta.org/content/post/2020-05-09-snakes-and-ladders.markdown

 The second thing to notice is the variance of the residuals increasing as the fitted values increase, appearing as a funnel shape in the plot.
 This implies that our residuals are **heteroscedastic**, whereas one of the assumptions of a linear regression is that the residuals are **homoscedastic**.

 Breaking this assumption doesn't affect our estimated coefficients, but it does affect the bias of the standard errors, meaning our confidence intervals are inaccurate.
+This is the reason that we didn't look at the standard error after performing our regression: given the variability of the residuals, the standard error is not liklely to be providing us with accurate information.

 # Conclusion